vippsas/vipps-psp-api/vipps-psp-api.md

 shares the encrypted card details with the PSP with [`POST:makePaymentUrl`](https://vippsas.github.io/vipps-psp-api/#/Endpoints_required_by_Vipps_from_the_PSP/makePaymentSwaggerUsingPOST).

-If the user does not confirm the payment, Vipps does _not_ call the `makePaymentUrl`.
+Vipps does _not_ call the `makePaymentUrl` if the order is not activated by the user.
+The user activates the order by either accepting/cancelling in the landing page or logging in to the app from a deeplink/landing page redirect.

 The PSP tries to process the payment through the acquirer and responds to the `makePayment` call with the payment request status.
 The end user receives